TCZIB/QA_Project_1/README.md

 I have managed to achieve all CRUD functionality, create a trello board and complete a risk assesment.
 The new ERD diagram is as follows:

 ![ERD_Diagram](https://i.imgur.com/Z7ilG35.jpg "ERD")

+This simplified my job while keeping to the MVP, I found it easier to meet the targets modifying the tables as i had more of an idea of what i could modify

+## What I would do better

+- If i was to complete this task next time I would put more effort into using a trello board.
+This project was rather small so I found it quite easy to remember what I had done and keep track mentally, as stated however, next time I would like to utilise the trello board more.
+- I would like to use more layouts for the HTML, i have a few repeating sections of code and next time I would like to make more pre-built sections to throw in
+- I would like to make the website more accessible for mobile devices, it doesnt really scale well.
+However this isnt really needed as it wasnt in the breif or MVP.
+It works best on a 1920 * 1080 display

+## Goals met

+I have met the following goals:

+- A Trello board
+    - Trello board used to track the project

+- At least two databases, in this case with a relationship
+    - I have three tables, the ability to add reviews, the ability to add movies, the ability to update movie information and the ability to delete entries

+- A HTML front end, a base layout will be used and a navigation bar will be used
+    - I have made a decent looking front end, i have used layouts to make sure im not repeating HTML, I have also used a CSS styles sheet to make the website fluent in design

+- WTForms to allow user input
+    - I have several forms including Movie_Review_Form, Login_Form and Modify_Confirm.
+The forms are used in multiple places to reduce repetative code and they work quite well

+- Self testing python to be run during each build
+    - Using Flask_Testing i have been able to acheieve a high level of coverage within my program

+- Archiving of tests to allow backtracing
+    - I am using jenkins and artefacting to keep track of previous builds

+- CRUD Functionality
+    - I have three tables, the ability to add reviews, the ability to add movies, the ability to update movie information and the ability to delete entries

+- Usage of VCS (GIT)